rbe549/rbe549.github.io/hw0.md

 ### 3.3.
 Train your first neural network

-The task in this part is to train a convolutional neural network on TensorFlow for the task of classification.
+The task in this part is to train a convolutional neural network on PyTorch for the task of classification.
 The input is a single CIFAR-10 image and the output is the probabilities of 10 classes.
 The starter code given to you has ``Train.py`` file for training and ``Test.py`` for testing.
 Fill in the following files with respective details.
 - ``Optimizer`` value with various parameters in ``TrainOperation`` function in ``Train.py`` file (Feel free to use any architecture and optimizer for this part)
 - ``loss function`` in ``TrainOperation`` function in ``Train.py`` file (You'll be using cross entropy loss for training)
-- Network architecture in ``CIFAR10Model`` function in ``Network/Network.py`` file (We recommend using the ``tf.layers`` and ``tf.nn`` API for implementing layers)
+- Network architecture in ``CIFAR10Model`` function in ``Network/Network.py`` file (We recommend using the ``torch.nn`` API for implementing layers)

 If you are super new to machine learning and deep learning, there are a lot of resources online to learn how to program a simple neural network, tune hyperparameters for CIFAR-10.
-A good starting point is the [official Tensorflow tutorial](https://www.tensorflow.org/tutorials/images/deep_cnn) and [this great tutorial by Hvass Labs](https://github.com/Hvass-Labs/TensorFlow-Tutorials).
+A good starting point is the [official PyTorch tutorial](https://pytorch.org/tutorials/) and [this great tutorial by sentdex](https://www.youtube.com/watch?v=BzcBsTou0C0).
 If you are new to deep learning, we recommend reading up basics from [CS231n course offered by Stanford University here](http://cs231n.github.io/).

 The starter code given to you has Tensorboard code snippets built-in and displays training accuracy per batch and the loss value.
 You can run TensorBoard using the following command ``tensorboard --logdir=path/to/log-directory``.

 Report the train accuracy over epochs (training accuracy over the whole train dataset not just minibatches as given to you!, you need to implement this), test accuracy over epochs (test accuracy over the whole test dataset!, you need to implement this), number of parameters in your model (code for this can be found in ``Test.py`` and snippet is also given next), plot of loss value over epochs (not over minibatches as given to you!, you need to sum up loss values for all iterations of an epoch to achieve this), your architecture, other hyperparameters chosen such as optimizer, learning rate and batch size.
 Also present a confusion matrix for both training and testing data (code in ``Test.py``).

 You can use the following snippet of code to obtain the number of parameters in your model.
-This loads a model from the ``ModelPath`` and prints out the number of parameters.
+More details can be found <a href="https://discuss.pytorch.org/t/how-to-print-models-parameters-with-its-name-and-requires-grad-value/10778/6">here</a>.

 ```
-with tf.Session() as sess:
+for name, param in model.named_parameters():
-        Saver.restore(sess, ModelPath)
+    if param.requires_grad:
-        print('Number of parameters in this model are %d ' % np.sum([np.prod(v.get_shape().as_list()) for v in tf.trainable_variables()]))
+        print name, param.data
 ```

 Congratulations!
-You've just successfully trained your first neural network.
+You've just successfully trained your first neural network. <b>A pro tip is to use <a href="https://github.com/lutzroeder/netron">Netron</a> to visualize your network, this will massively help in debugging and has a coll visualization that you can include in your report.</b>

 <a name='improveacc'></a>